paragmajithia/iceberg-spark-sqlserver/README.md

 # Summary

 This is sample demo to show use of spark to pull data from sql server to apache ice-berg.
 It:
-- Creates and initializes sql server database
+- Creates and initializes docker container for sql server database
-- Setup spark cluster in standalone mode
+- Setup docker containers for spark cluster in standalone mode
-- Uses poetry to package python pyspark application
+- Builds pyspark based docker container that executes in spark cluster to pull data from sql server and writes to iceberg tables.
+It:
-- Pyspark app pulls data from containerized sql server database
+    - Uses poetry for packaging and virtual env management
-- Pyspark writes sql result to iceberg tables under .\warehouse directory
+    - Uses local Spark iceberg catalog to write sql data

 # Execution Steps